 Does RDU allow concepts on a trial or “pop-up” basis?

 RDU does not currently allow trial concepts, such as a “pop-up store” or temporary location, however may explore such concepts in the future.

 I have a product that I would like to sell at The Shops at RDU.
 How do I do that?

-Email the Business Development Department at RDUBusinessDevelopment@rdu.com to request contact information for store managers of each retail, food and beverage or service at the Airport.
+Email the Concessions Department at RDUConcessions@rdu.com to request contact information for store managers of each retail, food and beverage or service at the Airport.
 Contact the store managers directly about selling your product.

 Where do I send information about a business plan that I would like you to consider?

 The RDU Business Development Department is now known as Concessions.
 Please note the new email address as RDUConcessions@rdu.com.